-This principle states that given two options in the valuation of business transactions, the amount recorded should be the lower rather than the higher value.
+This principle states that given two options in the amount of business transactions, the amount recorded should be the lower rather than the higher value.

-Ideally, business transactions that may affect the decision of a user of financial information are considered important or material, thus, must be reported properly.
+Business transactions that will affect the decision of a user are considered important or material, thus, must be reported properly.
 This principle states that errors or mistakes in accounting procedures, that which involves immaterial or small amount, may not need attention or correction.

-This principle requires recorded business transactions should have some form of impartial supporting evidence or documentation.
-Also, it entails that bookkeeping and financial recording should be performed with independence, that’s free of bias and prejudice.
+This principle states that the recorded amount should have some form of impartial supporting evidence or documentation.
+It also states that recording should be performed with independence, that’s free from bias and prejudice.

 This principle requires that revenue should be recorded in the period it is earned, regardless of the time the cash is received.
 The same is true for expense.
 Expense should be recognized and recorded at the time it is incurred, regardless of the time that cash is paid.
 This is to show the true picture of the business financial performance.